SudoProphet/CipherRoom/README.md

 **CipherRoom** is an interactive, historically inspired educational web app that teaches the fundamentals of classical and modern ciphers — from ancient Spartan tools to digital-era encryption techniques.

 > 🧠 This project was fully generated with the help of AI (.
-The concept, direction, structure, and content goals were designed and directed by me.
+The concept, direction, structure, and content goals were designed and directed by yours truly.)

 ---